European Unitary Patent and the Unified Patent Court (UPC)

 During this period:

-• For any application filed or patent granted before the end of the transitional period, you will be able to notify the UPC registry to request an opt-out from its jurisdiction, unless an action has already been brought before the UPC.
-The “Sunrise Period” is expected to be available 3 months before the UPC officially enters into force.
+• For any application filed or patent granted before the end of the transitional period, you can notify the UPC registry to request an opt-out from its jurisdiction, unless an action has already been brought before the UPC.